JacobAdj/AudioAI/README.md

 ```

-If not yet available in your Python installation, these can be installed with:
+If not yet available in your Python installation, these can be installed from your command prompt with:
 ```shell
 pip install tensorflow
 pip install torch